Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: 's Feature Design

-The feature design is one of our contributions and key to the server-side anti-cheat.
-This section introduces the construction of temporal features, structured features, and the classification of sense and performance features.
-These features are intended to be a comprehensive representation of the three aspects of human identification of cheating in \autoref{sec: Fact OBS}.
+The feature design is one of our contributions.
+This section introduces the construction of structured features, temporal features, and the classification of sense and performance features.
+These features are selected among hundreds of our designed naive features and intended to be comprehensive representations of the three aspects of human identification of cheating in \autoref{sec: Fact OBS} to overcome the challenge of the potentially biased classifications brought by the monospecific features in the prior works mentioned in \autoref{sec:intro}.